 The LSE Religion and Global Society blog is an interdisciplinary platform that explores the place and role of religion in our globalised world.
 The blog is a platform for experienced and early career academics, PhD and Masters research students, and other expert commentators to share their insights on this complex, wide-reaching topic.
 We welcome contributions from all researchers working on religion and global society.

-If you are interested in contributing to the blog, have a look at our guidelines or get in touch with the editor Flora Rustamova at f.d.rustamova@lse.ac.uk
+If you are interested in contributing to the blog, have a look at our guidelines or get in touch with get in touch with us at faithcentre.rgs@lse.ac.uk

 Religion Scholars Network